 The Random Walk Theory

 The random walk theory presents an important challenge to all forms of active management.
-It explains why it isn’t possible to build a consistent track record of predictions for guiding asset allocation decisions to navigate ups and downs in the economy and turning points in the market.
+It explains why it is not possible to build a consistent track record of predictions for guiding asset allocation decisions to navigate ups and downs in the economy and turning points in the market.;

 No one claims the market is a perfect random walk or that technical and fundamental strategies never make money.
 They very often do make profits.
 The point is that the past history of stock prices cannot be used to predict the future in a meaningful way and a simple buy and hold strategy for a long period of time typically makes more money.

 Mutual funds, financial advisors and wealth managers, in their advertising to investors, often claim that their strategy or investment model is better able to detect good buys and guard your wealth against the economy’s ups and downs.
-They claim to provide a higher return than would be earned by a portfolio of randomly selected securities or a passively managed portfolio of index funds.
+They claim to provide a higher return than would be earned by a portfolio of randomly selected securities or a passively managed portfolio of index mutual funds and ETFs.

 Prevailing investment wisdom delivered by most of Wall Street and the news media, whose ratings depend on the excitement they generate, is focused on advancing their own interests.
 As with most things in life, ultimately you need to watch out for your own interests.
 Investment strategies based on forecasting tools and early warning signals tend to break down when they are needed most, when the economy and financial markets take sudden, pronounced shifts in direction.